Working with Sensory Sensitivities in a Tattoo Studio

 🪑 3.
 Breaks Are Normal.
 Regulation Is Welcome.

-My intake form includes space for you to share what helps—sensory, communication, emotional.
-You don’t have to explain your diagnosis or disclose anything private.
-Just tell me what supports you, and I’ll do my part to honor it.
+Sensory preferences get their own dedicated form, separate from the standard intake paperwork.
+You can fill it out anytime at reclamationtattoo.com/sensory-prefs, or I'll send it your way before your appointment.
+You don't have to explain your diagnosis or disclose anything private.
+Just tell me what supports you, and I'll do my part to honor it.

 ⚠️ 5.
 The Goal Is Safety, Not Endurance